 Eligible applicants are required to have completed an appropriate honours degree or equivalent in the field of Industrial Engineering.
-Graduates with an appropriate honours degree or equivalent in any of the engineering disciplines within the engineering profession plus related experience in the field of Industrial Engineering can apply for the qualification using rule $\mathsf{GIO}-\mathsf{Conferment}$ of Status.
+Graduates with an appropriate honours degree or equivalent in any of the engineering disciplines within the engineering profession plus related experience in the field of Industrial Engineering can apply for the qualification using rule G10 - Conferment of Status.

-Applications are made directly with the department.
 (Amended w.e.f.
 2015/08)